-The SE700 / SE500 / SE300 Operating Manual, which consists of a number of modules, describes the features and hardware components of the FUJITSU Server BS2000 of the SE Series.
+The Operating Manual consists of a number of modules and describes the features and hardware components of the FUJITSU Server BS2000 of the SE Series.
 Users should read the operating manuals carefully in order to obtain optimal performance from the SE server.

 This manual describes the optional hardware components such as Application Unit, redundant Net Unit and peripheral devices, thus complementing the Basic Operating Manual [1].
-You will find a comprehensive introductory chapter in the Basic Operating Manual .
-The chapters "Important notes" chapter on SE server operation and "Environmental protection and service" are contained only in the Basic Operating Manual .
+You will find a comprehensive introductory chapter in the Basic Operating Manual.
+The chapters "Important notes" chapter on SE server operation and "Environmental protection and service" are contained only in the Basic Operating Manual.